topfreegames/pitaya/docs/features.md

 then transfer the ctx to RPC() or RPCTo() function as the context parameter

-**Note**: this feature is only supportted while using nats currently.
+**Note**: this feature is only supported while using nats currently.

 ## Server operation mode